chimaera66/DNA-autosomal-superkit-creator/README.md

 - [ ] Add comments on top of superkit file
 - [ ] Add support for the latest MyHeritage file format
 - [ ] Improve company detection "algorithm"
-- [ ] Improve the genotype count produced in the end
+- [ ] Improve the genotype count per company produced in the end
 - [ ] Improve README!